 The town is full of independent shops, cafes and eating places, as well as some big name shops and out of town stores; explore from end to end and there’s nothing you can’t buy here.

 There are several car parks within the town, or if you don’t want to bring the car, then there’s a train station just a short walk away from the cottage.
 It’s a reliable service, linking to Norwich once an hour.
+There really is everything you could need on your doorstep but in a peaceful oasis within the town; no traffic rumbling past the door!

 Drive a short way to the many attractions nearby, up the coast to the attractive seaside resort of Sheringham with its steam train service, or continue on to explore the North Norfolk Coast, the many pretty villages and abundant wildlife.